-In order to successfully implement belief revision, we will need to outline our entire process, starting with how we will represent beliefs.
-First, we made the decision to represent all personal background knowledge as facts.
-This is to limit the scope of the project and reduce the overall complexity of the program.
-We will further limit the scope by only allowing a set number of weapons, motives, and suspects, and what they witnessed or heard.
-We will input testimonies one at a time as a tuple with elements representing what the witness saw, heard, what weapon they believe was used, who they believe the killer was, the motive, the name of the witness.
-An associated truth value will then be added.
-The only required value for the testimony will be who the witness believes is the killer.
+In order to successfully implement belief revision first, all personal background knowledge such as weapons, suspects, and causes of death are represented as facts.
+This decision of storing the background information this way was made to limit the scope of the project and reduce the overall complexity of the program.
+The scope was further limited by only allowing a set number of weapons, motives, and suspects, and what they witnessed or heard.
+Testimonies are received one at a time as a tuple with elements representing what the witness saw, heard, what weapon they believe was used, who they believe the killer was, the motive, the name of the witness.
+An associated truth value is then be added based on contradictions and comparisons with the current knowledge base.
+The only required value for the testimony is who the witness believes is the killer.

-Next, we must describe the internal reasoning that will be associated with the beliefs.
-We have decided to use a system of weights to associate the truth value with the testimony, and in turn, the confidence we have in who the killer is.
-Truth values will range from 0.1 to 1.1, with 0 being an internal contradiction, 0.1 being absolutely false, and 1.1 being absolutely true.
+Next, the model has internal reasoning that is associated with the beliefs.
+The model utilizes a system of weights to associate the truth value with the testimony, and in turn, the confidence it has in who the killer is.
+Truth values range from 0.1 to 1.1, with 0 being an internal contradiction, 0.1 being absolutely false, and 1.1 being absolutely true.
 The higher the value, the more confident the system will be.
-We can compare the testimonies to the information we receive from the bailiff, which we assume to be absolute truth, in order to derive our truth values.
-Assuming there is no internal contradiction, we can determine the truth value by the intersection of the testimony with our beliefs divided by the union of our beliefs plus our offset of 0.1.
-This simple system will allow us to get an accurate confidence value and begin to refine our knowledge base.
-We also will implement logic where if information contained in a testimony is accurate, it will both increase the truth value and make it more likely the witness committed the crime for having knowledge about the crime scene.
-We will also have to incorporate motives into the credibility value.
+It will compare the testimonies to the information it receives from the bailiff, which is assumed to be absolute truth, in order to derive each truth value.
+Assuming there is no internal contradiction, the model can determine the truth value by the intersection of the testimony with its beliefs divided by the union of its beliefs plus the offset of 0.1.
+The offset is there to distinguish between absolutely false (0.1) and an internal contradiction (0.0).
+This simple system will allow the model to get an accurate confidence value and begin to refine its knowledge base.
+If information contained in a testimony is accurate, it will both increase the truth value and make it more likely the witness committed the crime for having knowledge about the crime scene.